25 Aug Encryption: What You Need to Know Today

 There is one easy solution I recommend to help you protect the wireless signals that alarm systems use from hackers and thieves.
 Are you ready?

 That’s right.
 Using security technology that encrypts data sent from your devices, sensors, and system will help keep you safe from hacking.

-That said, there are 3 industry leaders that come to mind right now that are using encryption technology to secure their signals.
+That said, there are 3 industry leaders that come to mind right now that use encryption technology to secure their signals.